On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics: Embeddings of submanifolds and deformations

+If $\tilde{r}$ is the distance function to $S_0$ with respect to $\tilde{g}_0$, then $\tilde{r}$ is comparable to the norm $|w'|$.
+So the above estimate proves the inequality \eqref{pbJ2} for $j=0$.
+The higher order estimates of $\Phi$ can be proved in the same way by taking higher order Lie derivative of $\mathbb{V}$.

-\item ($(k-1)$-comfortably embedded) In this case, we can improve the order of some components.
-This will also be reflected in later discussions.
-By Theorem \ref{coordinate}, we can choose the coordinate charts such that the following holds:
+Next we show that if $S\hookrightarrow X$ is $(k-1)$-comfortable, the estimates of of some components of $\Phi$ can be improved.
+In this case, by Theorem \ref{coordinate}, we can choose the coordinate charts such that the following holds:

 where $R^r_{k+1}\in \mathcal{I}_{S}^{k+1}$, $R^p_{k}\in \mathcal{I}_S^{k}$.
 Similarly as before, denote $\tilde{R}_{k+1}^r(t; w'_\alpha, w''_\alpha)=t^{-(k+1)}R_{k+1}^r(t w'_\alpha, w''_\alpha)$ and $\tilde{R}_{k}^p(t; w'_\alpha, w''_\alpha)=t^{-k}R_{k}^p(t w'_\alpha, w''_\alpha)$.
 Then $\tilde{R}_{k+1}^r\in \mathcal{I}_{\mathcal{S}}^{k+1}$ and $\tilde{R}_{k}^p\in \mathcal{I}_{\mathcal{S}}^{k}$.
 On the total space of the deformation to the normal cone, we have